Health Committee Description & Mission

 To help Chihuahuas live longer and healthier lives by identifying health issues, recommending participation in research studies and promoting education to improve the health of our dogs.

-- Identify health issues particular to Chihuahuas by working with Chihuahua owners and breeders.
+- Identify health issues revalent in Chihuahuas by working with Chihuahua exhibitors, breeders and owners.

-- Research and identify grants particular to Chihuahuas through the AKC/Canine Health Foundation, and other research which meets our criteria as defined below:
+- Research and identify grants particular to Chihuahuas through the AKC/Canine Health Foundation (AKC CHF), and other research which meets our criteria as defined below:

 - Meet highest scientific and educational standards